stridecolossus/jove-blog/blog/part-1-intro/code-generation.md

 ### JNA

-To see whether JNA would suit our purposes we first exercised it against a simpler library.
+To see whether JNA would suit our purposes we first exercised it against a simpler native library.
 We had already planned to use [GLFW](https://www.glfw.org/) for desktop related functionality (such as creating native windows, managing input devices, etc) and it integrates nicely with Vulkan as we will see later.

-With a hand-crafted implementation of the JNA library the bulk of what would become the _desktop_ package of JOVE was developed in a couple of hours, the progress reflecting our initial positive impressions of JNA:
+With a hand-crafted JNA implementation of the library the bulk of what would become the _desktop_ package of JOVE was developed in a couple of hours, the progress reflecting our initial positive impressions of JNA:

 * Defining a Java interface to represent the native API was relatively simple with JNA providing logical mappings to marshal between Java and native types.

 * Although structured data is not used much in GLFW using JNA structures was simple and straight-forward.

-* JNA also supports callbacks specified as Java interfaces.
+* JNA also supports callbacks which are used extensively by GLFW for device and UI event handlers.

 On a high we stripped LWJGL from the JOVE project and replaced it with hand-crafted JNA interfaces, enumerations and structures.
 We progressed to the point of instantiating the logical device in the space of an hour or so without any of the road-blocks or surprises that LWJGL threw at us, despite the overhead of developing the API and structures as we went.